 Why risk a mark against you during your inspection, or even a fine, especially if using a thermometer under your water tap monthly can help you avoid it?
 If you determine that your water heater isn’t producing water at its maximum temperature (check the manufacture’s guide for the specific data for your equipment), contact a licensed plumber to repair or replace the unit.

 Clean your coffee mugs and water cups

 Your personal coffee mugs or water cups that you have sitting around while you’re busy working the grill can be inspected, too.
 The problem probably isn’t a citable one, but any significant sign of dirt and wear can affect the way the inspector perceives your entire operation.

 Make an appointment for an inspection

-After you and your team have completed a thorough cleaning of the truck, call your health inspector and ask him to schedule your vehicle for an inspection.
-Let him know that you’re attempting to achieve a high health department score and that you’d like an inspection in the near future.
+After you and your team have completed a thorough cleaning of the truck, call your health inspector.
+Ask them to schedule your vehicle for an inspection.
+Let them know that you’re attempting to achieve a high health department score and that you’d like an inspection in the near future.

-Due to their tight schedules, many inspectors will fit you in as soon as possible because they know they’ll be busy later in the year as new inspections, reinspections, and follow-up inspections are called for.
+Due to their tight schedules, many inspectors will fit you in as soon as possible.
+They know they’ll be busy later in the year as new inspections, re-inspections, and follow-up inspections are called for.
 And that way, you’ll know that your truck is as clean as possible during the inspection.

 Inform your staff that the health inspector is coming